argentlabs/x-sessions/README.md

 }

 type SessionParams = {
-  dappKey?: Uint8Array // this is optional.
-This sdk generate a dappKey using ec.starkCurve.utils.randomPrivateKey() if not provided
+  sessionKey?: Uint8Array // this is optional.
+This sdk generate a sessionKey using ec.starkCurve.utils.randomPrivateKey() if not provided
   allowedMethods: AllowedMethod[]
   expiry: bigint
   metaData: SessionMetadata